What is the National 3 Peaks Challenge?

 How Hard is the National 3 Peaks Challenge?

 The short answer is ‘hard’.
-It’s a long way to walk, the terrain is difficult in parts and you’ll be knackered when you’re walking in the early hours after not having much sleep on the road.
+It’s a long way to walk, the terrain is challenging in parts, and you’ll be knackered when you’re walking in the early hours after not having much sleep on the road.
 But don’t let that put you off!
 Ha!
-It could have been easier but I’ll explain a bit more about that later in the post.
-We completed the Yorkshire Three Peaks Challenge as a trial run a few weeks previously.
-The walking distances are similar, but it’s all in one go, so we thought it might be a fair judge of how we’d feel on the National 3 Peaks.
+It could have been easier, but I’ll explain more about that later in the post.
+We completed the Yorkshire Three Peaks Challenge a few weeks ago as a trial run.
+The walking distances are similar, but it’s all in one go, so we thought it might be a fair judgment of how we’d feel on the National 3 Peaks.

-It’s impossible to completely compare the two, but it was as close as we were going to get.
+It’s impossible to compare the two thoroughly, but it was as close as we would get.
 Everyone we spoke to about the National 3 Peaks Challenge said it was easier than the Yorkshire Three Peaks Challenge, but having completed both, I doubt their judgment!
 It is easier in some respects, but I don’t think it’s easier on the whole.
 But after all, it’s just one foot in front of the other a few thousand times, no?

-And if you have to ascend, that means you also have to descend.
+And if you have to ascend, you also have to descend.
 And that’s the bit that hurts!
-My thighs and right knee were fairly sore at the very end from all the impact downhill.
-Maybe I’m crazy, but I would 100% rather walk up a hill than down a hill.
-Anyone else with me?!
+My thighs and right knee were pretty sore at the very end from all the impact downhill.
+Maybe I’m crazy, but I would 100% rather walk up rather than down a hill.
+Is anyone else with me?!